 The conservatives in London had always been appalled by some of the American responses; after the wilful destruction of the Boston Tea Party, many of the hitherto moderates also believed that tough action was required.
-It was decided to hold the colony of Massachusetts responsible for its actions; to punish its legislature and bring its rebellious element to obedience; and to force it to reimburse the British East India Company for the price of the destroyed tea.
+It was decided to hold the colony of Massachusetts responsible for its actions: to punish its legislature, bring its rebellious element to obedience and to force it to reimburse the British East India Company for the destroyed tea.
 A package of legislation, four separate acts, was quickly drafted and rushed through parliament in the spring of 1774.
 The British government would call these the Coercive Acts or the Punitive Acts.
-To the Americans, they became known as the ?Intolerable Acts? because their consequences simply could not be endured.
+To the Americans, they became known as the ‘Intolerable Acts’ because their consequences could not be endured.
 These acts led to paranoia, escalation of revolutionary tensions and military mobilisation in the colonies.
 The eventual outcome was the skirmish at Lexington-Concord in 1775 and war between Britain and the American colonies.

 The most politically significant of the legislation was the Massachusetts Government Act (1774) which effectively removed the colony’s charter, sacked its assembly and implemented a form of martial law.
 The royal governor would be replaced by a civilian governor, and all positions in the government – councillors, judges, sheriffs, notaries – would be appointed by the king rather than elected.
 Unauthorised town or public meetings were declared illegal; such gatherings could only be conducted with the written approval of the governor.
 Democracy and representation were temporarily withdrawn in the colony of Massachusetts because, it was claimed, of irresponsible behaviour by the legislature and local governments.
 Closely aligned to this statute was the Administration of Justice Act (1774) which required all British officials charged with offences or crimes to be extradited and tried in England (a virtual no-confidence vote in the colonial justice system).